minif/minif.github.io/_posts/2026-06-27-cannon-g10-shots.md

 ![Trees in the sky at dusk](/images/blogposts/IMG_3833.JPG "IMG_3833.JPG")

-To me, this is the photo that I get the "film" feel from.
+To me, this is the photo that I get the "CCD" feel from.
 It is the softness of the tree leaves, as well as the specific colours of the sky.
 I would even argue the way noise looks feels different as opposed to newer cameras.

 ![Vibrant Sunset sky, with the black silhouette of houses and trees.](/images/blogposts/IMG_3835.JPG "IMG_3835.JPG")